For SellersSeller Guide

 • Grantor Retained Annuity Trusts (GRATs): An advanced estate planning tool, a GRAT allows the owner to transfer business interests into an irrevocable trust and receive an annuity payment for a specified term.
 At the end of the term, any appreciation in the business's value above the IRS-mandated interest rate (Section 7520 rate) passes to beneficiaries (family members) often with significant transfer tax savings.
 This is particularly effective for businesses expected to appreciate significantly.

-• Life Insurance: Life insurance policies can be used to provide liquidity to the estate to cover estate taxes or to equalize inheritances among family members, especially when the business represents a large portion of the owner's wealth and is being transferred to only some heirs.
+• Life Insurance: Life insurance policies provide liquidity to the estate to cover estate taxes or to equalize inheritances among family members, especially when the business represents a large portion of the owner's wealth and is being transferred to only some heirs.

 B. Tax Implications